Top 10 Tips for Buying A Shed

 Joinery-made windows are stronger are far less likely to leak than their equivalent.
 Toughened glass is far less likely to break and if it should ever break, it breaks safely; this makes it a definite addition if children are present.
 You should also consider whether you want the ability to open your windows, especially in the warmer months.

 The paint finish is one of the most noticeable, and therefore important, aspects of your shed's exterior.
 Make sure you get a colour that complements the style of your garden.
 A better quality paint finish drastically reduces the need for upkeep.
-Make sure that your shed has been treated with a preservative to guard against fungi and woodworm.
-We offer a number of different paint options including Farrow & Ball, Valtti & Sikkens which offer superior protection against the elements.
+Make sure that your garden shed has been treated with a preservative to guard against fungi and woodworm.
+We offer a number of different paint options including Farrow & Ball, Sikkens & our Exterior Paint System which offer superior protection against the elements.

-Hopefully we've outlined all the importance of all the things you would consider when purchasing a garden shed.
-You can also always visit one of our seven UK Show Centres, where a friendly member of the team will be more than happy to discuss your requirements with you.
+Hopefully, we've outlined all the importance of all the things you would consider when purchasing a garden shed.
+You can also always visit one of our UK Show Centres, where a friendly member of the team will be more than happy to discuss your requirements with you.
+If you have any queries, please don't hesitate to get in touch.